 It also means we create less waste, which leads to a reduction in the greenhouse gases from the methane released from landfill.

 Landfill is also expensive.
-It costs over £80 per tonne in tax to landfill your rubbish – not including transport and employee costs.
+It costs over £90 per tonne in tax to landfill your rubbish – not including gate fees, transport and employee costs.
 This money could be better spent by your council if it wasn’t needed for sending waste to landfill.

 How do things get recycled?

-Their two Biological Material Recovery Facilities (or Bio-MRFs) enable useful resources to be extracted from waste and Solid Recovered Fuel (SRF) to be produced from household waste, meaning a reduction in the amount sent to landfill by up to 80%.
+Their two Mechanical Biological Treatment facilities (MBT) enable useful resources to be extracted from waste and Refuse Derived Fuel (RDF) to be produced from household waste, meaning more than 99% of waste is being diverted from landfill.

-Shanks also manage three Materials Recycling Facilities (or MRFs) which process recycling, by separating them into different materials.
+Renewi also manage a Materials Recycling Facility (MRF) which processes recycling by separating commingled streams into different materials.
 They are then sent off to be recycled into new products.